UNR-RoboticsResearchLab/hri_projects_2024/week4/README.md

 4. Write a final node that look in the direction that the hand is pointing

 The above, plus the week3 deliverables will consitute our first larger project, due Oct 04, 2024.

+## some techniques to discuss

+If you try setting a joint angle for just the head angles, then only the head will show up.
+However, if you use the `joint_state_publisher_gui` then it might either flicker or one might just overrule the other.

+you can see how this happens by looking at rqt_graph (`rosrun rqt_graph rqt_graph`).
+You might see something like this:

+(add pic here)

+How can we fix this?
+One easy way is to make our node setting the position of the head just serve as a node that adjusts the existing message put out by joint_state_publisher_gui

+This is a good time to show how to write a node that both reads and writes a message:

+### adjust our node to read a message